lagordamotoneta/ccWeek8/README.md

 # example REST API with authentication
-A Flask app using air quality API that needs authentication!
+A Flask app using air quality API that needs authentication!.
+Update made to test